Nicholas Wiley: Arrest

 The next day, after Finnerty's body was found, Wiley was arrested as a suspect.
 After his arrest, Wiley confessed to the a total of seven murders between April and May.
 He claimed he had murdered four women, two men, and a teenage gang member.
 His claims were investigated, but no evidence could be found to support his statement, and authorities discounted his confessions.

-One lead that detectives suspected was that Wiley described killing a red-haired girl named Tammy in April and, when looking at older cases, it matched with a description of Passineau.
-Officials turned their focus on Wiley's apartment and searched through it, and found a boxcutter which contained blood that was later matched to Passineau's DNA.
+However, authorities theorized that Wiley was responsible for Tammy Passineau's disappearance; one lead that detectives suspected was that Wiley described killing a red-haired girl named Tammy in April and, when looking at older cases, it matched with a description of Passineau.
+Officials turned their focus on Wiley's apartment and searched through it, and found a boxcutter which contained blood that was later matched to Passineau's DNA, and he was indicted for her murder in December.
+Passineau's remains are still yet to be found besides the blood in Nicholas Wiley's apartment.

 Trial and imprisonment

 In the killing of Passineau, Wiley said he had become enraged after a conversation about sexual predators and prison, which caused him to snap and slash Passineau's throat.
 He also claimed that he had killed Thompson in a fit of anger while having sex in her apartment, which resulted in him slitting her throat.
-Wiley stated that he killed his final victim, Finnerty, after he had become upset after she had bargained him more crack cocaine.
+Wiley stated that he killed his final victim, Finnerty, after he had become upset after she bargained with him for more crack cocaine.
 Wiley ended his confession by stated he felt like a ninja during his murders.

 During the trial, Wiley's defense attempted to sway the jury that Wiley, a mentally sick and twisted individual, was coerced to confess.
 The defense also tried to drop a first-degree murder charge due to the killings not fitting the profile, but the judge pointed out a 1995 ruling which had met the term.
 The six men and six women jury found Wiley guilty of three counts of first degree murder and three counts of second degree murder.
 Days later, he was sentenced to life imprisonment.
 Wiley attempted to appeal his sentences in 2009, but the convictions were all upheld.